 Let’s face it: Kids don’t always like doing assigned tasks, even if they are related to a (hopefully) fun activity, like the piano.
 Parents don’t always remember to check that their child is doing the work that is assigned.
 The result?
-Progress in lessons sometimes comes to a grinding halt.
-The good news is that a little bit of time spent checking assignments and practice, in the right way, can be extremely helpful!
+Progress sometimes comes to a grinding halt.
+That is where you have the opportunity to guide your child to independent practice.

 True independent practice does not emerge in most students until close to the late pre-teen years.
 When it comes earlier, it’s a real blessing, but you can help guide that process!
 For a very young beginner, you might have to sit with the child during some or all of her practice.
 When the student can practice on her own, make regular check-ins.

 For those who are making progress but have not yet reached independence, spot checks are good.
 You know best how your child functions, and how often you need to follow up.
 After all, you’re probably already harassing them to get their homework done for school, right?